CalebFenton/simplify/README.md

 Reporting Issues
 ----------------

-1. If you can, link the APK or DEX.
-Otherwise post the SHA1.
+1. If possible, include a link the APK or DEX.
+If you can't share the sample, please include either the SHA1 or MD5 checksum.
-2. The full command used.
+2. Include the full command used.
 3. *Optional*: Include verbose logs.

 Contributing
 ------------
 Just submit a pull request.
-We can talk through it there.
-I can clean up the style
+We can review and talk through it there.

 Optimization Example
 --------------------